Sephirothbahamut/Accio-Niffler/Documentation/Game_Design_document.md

   ![](Pictures/Gameplay/Items/Wearables/Wand/Cores/Unicorn_hair_icon.png)

-  - Adds +1 in one ability and you gain proficiency in saving throws using this ability.
+  - Adds +1 in one ability and you gain proficiency in saving throws using this ability. //TODO saving throws - abilities?

 - **Veela Hair** (***Healer***)

   ![](Pictures/Gameplay/Items/Wearables/Wand/Cores/Veela_hair_icon.png)

-  - You can stabilize a creature and restore it to 1 hp, or restore [1d6+4+its number of Hit Dice] hp to it.
-Max once per day on the same creature.
+  - You can stabilize a creature and restore it to 1 hp, or restore [1d6+4+its number of Hit Dice] hp to it; can't be used more than once per day on the same creature.

 - **Thestral Tail Hair** (***Lucky***)

   ![](Pictures/Gameplay/Items/Wearables/Wand/Cores/Thestral_tail_hair_icon.png)

-  - You can reroll one d20 or force to reroll an attack roll against you (3 times per day)
+  - You can reroll a d20 or force to reroll an attack roll against you.
+Can be used up to 3 times per day.

 #### Amulets